JanC/TSKit/README.md

 # Development

-## Test Server & Cvient
+## Test Server & Client
-To run a local SDK server and client for debugging purposes, [download the SDK](https://www.teamspeak.com/en/downloads.html#) into to server directory and build & run the examples
+To run a local SDK server and client for debugging purposes, [download the SDK](https://teamspeak.com/en/downloads/#sdk) into to server directory and build & run the examples

 **Server**